-For reference, the following table shows the difference in the Central San FTE counts following AWWA methodology (rounded to whole numbers) and as shown in the Organizational Chart:
+For reference, the following table shows the difference in the Central San FTE counts following AWWA methodology (rounded to whole numbers), represented as Average Positions Filled, and as shown in Central San's Organizational Chart:

-Total FTE Methodologies FY 17-18 FY 18-19 FY 19-20 AWWA 258 260 260 Represented in the comparison bar chart.
-This FTE count follows the AWWA methodology, thus is the most comparable to the Total FTEs reported in the AWWA nationwide survey and in Central San's CA survey results.
-Average Positions Filled 278 282 277 Not represented in the comparison bar chart.
-These are the average number of District employees working throughout the FY.
-For some performance indicators where the data was only available for all District employees, these values were used as FTE counts to more accurately represent "per employee" benchmarks.
-As Shown in Organizational Chart 290 290 292 Not represented in the comparison bar chart.
+Total FTE Methodologies FY 18-19 FY 19-20 FY 20-21 AWWA Represented in the nationwide comparison bar chart.
+This FTE count follows the AWWA methodology, thus is the most comparable to the Total FTEs reported in the AWWA nationwide survey.
+260 260 260 Average Positions Filled Represented in the statewide comparison bar chart.
+This FTE count is the average number of District employees working throughout the FY.
+For "per employee" performance indicators where the data was only available for all District employees, these values were used in the calculations as FTE counts to more accurately represent Central San's performance.
+282 277 276 As Shown in Organizational Chart Not represented in any comparison bar chart.
 This information is provided to demonstrate the difference in following the AWWA methodology in Central San's counting staffing levels or using Average Positions Filled versus simply providing the total employees listed on the Organizational Chart.
+290 292 291